 Clarification Statement: Emphasis is on modeling biogeochemical cycles that include the cycling of carbon through the ocean, atmosphere, soil, and biosphere (including humans), providing the foundation for living organisms.
-Examples could include more carbon absorbed in the oceans leading to ocean acidification or more carbon present in the atmosphere.
+Examples could include more carbon absorbed in the ocean acidification or more carbon present in the atmosphere.
 Assessment Boundary: N/A